 About the Program

-The Connecticut General Assembly Legislative Internship Program runs from January to May, corresponding with the spring academic semester and the Connecticut General Assembly Legislative Session.
-Undergraduate students attending two or four year institutions of higher education in Connecticut, and state residents attending out-of-state colleges, are eligible to apply.
+The Legislative Internship Program Year runs from January to May, corresponding with the spring academic semester and the Legislative Session of the Connecticut General Assembly.

 Minimum program qualifications include: